CExA-project/ddc/paper/joss-paper.md

 - v1 + v2 returns a`DiscreteVector`,
 - v2 - v1 returns a`DiscreteVector`,
+- e2 - e1 returns a`DiscreteVector`,
-- e1 + v1 = v1 + e1 is `DiscreteElement`,
+- e1 + v1 and v1 + e1 return a `DiscreteElement`.
-- e2 - e1 returns a`DiscreteVector`.

 ### Sets of `DiscreteElement`

-When constructing a DDC container, a set of `DiscreteElement` indices must be provided.
-Only the `DiscreteElement` from this predefined set can be used to access the container’s data, ensuring strict control over indexing.
+The semantics of DDC containers is to associate data to a set of `DiscreteElement` indices.
+Let us note that the finite set of all possible `DiscreteElement` has a total order that is typically established once and for all at program initialisation.
+Thus to be able to construct a DDC container one must provide a multidimensional set of `DiscreteElement` indices, only these indices can be later used to access the container’s data.

-The set of `DiscreteElement` is a customization point but has always the form of a Cartesian product of the different dimensions.
+The set of `DiscreteElement` is a customization point of the library.
+It takes the form of a Cartesian product of the different dimensions.
 DDC predefines the following sets:

-- `DiscreteDomain`, a contiguous set of `DiscreteElement`,
+- `DiscreteDomain`, a Cartesian product of intervals of `DiscreteElement` in each dimension,
-- `StridedDiscreteDomain`, a set of `DiscreteElement` with a fixed step/stride in each dimension,
+- `StridedDiscreteDomain`, a Cartesian product of sets of `DiscreteElement` with a fixed step/stride in each dimension,
-- `SparseDiscreteDomain`, an explicitly ordered list of `DiscreteElement` in each dimension.
+- `SparseDiscreteDomain`, a Cartesian product of explicitly ordered lists of `DiscreteElement` in each dimension.

+The reason to introduce multiple sets is to mitigate the cost of containers access through `DiscreteElement` indices.
+Indeed they are used to retrieve the position of a given multi-index relatively to the front multi-index.
+Thus the cost of this operation depends on the information available in the set.

 ### Slicing

 Like `std::mdspan`, DDC containers support slicing through the bracket operator that always returns a `ChunkSpan`.
 The key property is that the resulting slice’s set of `DiscreteElement` is a subset of the original set.

-### Multidimensional algorithms

-Finally, DDC offers multidimensional algorithms to manipulate the containers and the `DiscreteElement`.
-Here is a list as of today:

-- `parallel_deepcopy`, copies two `ChunkSpan` that are defined on the same set of `DiscreteElement`,
-- `parallel_for_each`, applies a function once per `DiscreteElement` of a set of `DiscreteElement`,
-- `parallel_fill`, fills a `ChunkSpan` with a value,
-- `parallel_transform_reduce`, applies a function once per `DiscreteElement` of a set of `DiscreteElement` and combines the returned values with a reducer.

 ### Interoperability